 HOC's 2013 - 2017 strategic plan continues to serve as the organization's roadmap - providing a clearly defined vision and ensuring financial and human resources remain prioritized.
 Looking back over the previous budget cycle, our success has been clear and consistent with the vision set out in the last strategic plan.
 HOC's Board of commissioners approved the current Strategic Plan at the June 6, 2012 Commission meeting.
-In the 2nd quarter of FY 2017, HOC will undertake its next strategic planning process to create its next 5-year Strategic Plan.
+In March 2017, the Commission and staff began development of the next 5-year Strategic Plan.